Revisiting the implications of CPT and unitarity for baryogenesis and leptogenesis: CP-violation in heavy particle decay

-In the context of GUT baryogenesis models, in Ref.~\cite{WN}, general formulae were given for the mean baryon excess $\Delta B$ produced in the decays of super-heavy $X$ bosons and their anti-particles.
-This calculation was simplified considerably by a general theorem proved by the authors, which states that graphs to first order in B-violating interactions but to arbitrary order in baryon-conserving interactions make no contribution to $\Delta B$.
+At this juncture, it is appropriate to recall the result of the \wn theorem, which examined the net baryon excess $\Delta B$ produced in the decays of super-heavy $X$ bosons and their anti-particles.
+The conclusion derived there \cite{WN} was that graphs to first order in B-violating interactions but to arbitrary order in baryon-conserving interactions make no contribution to a net $\Delta B$.
 In particular, it was shown that when decay amplitudes are calculated using graphs to first-order in B-violating interactions, CPT invariance requires that the decay rate for a particle $X$ into all final states with a given baryon number $B$ equals the rate for the corresponding decay of the anti-particle $\anti{X}$ into all states with baryon number $-B$.
 Therefore, this theorem indicates that one must consider graphs to at least second order in B-violating interactions.
-For details of the proof given by Nanopoulos and Weinberg please see Ref.~\cite{WN}.
-In this paper, the authors considered models where the super-heavy boson giving non-zero contribution to the net baryon asymmetry had only B-violating decay modes.
-This assumption was incorporated in the proof of this theorem by demanding that in the absence of B-violating interactions, the wave-function of $X$, $\psi_X$ is a one-particle state.
-In section~\ref{sec:order-exp}, we shall implement this assumption at the S-matrix level by demanding that in the case where the heavy boson $X$ decays only via B-violating interactions, the S-matrix elements $(S_0)_{fX}=\delta_{fX}$, where $S_0$ denotes the part of the S-matrix which contains only B-conserving interactions.
-Expanding the S-matrix order-by-order in B-violating couplings $\aslb$, we then show that the net CP-violation generated is zero to $\bigo(\aslb^2)$, in accordance with the theorem.